The DOKOH Journal

 Doctors who have developed plantar fasciitis, metatarsalgia, or chronic lower back pain over years of clinical work almost invariably identify their footwear as a significant contributing factor.
 And yet, because doctors are required to look professional, their options have historically been limited to the same formal shoes available to everyone else — built for appearance, not for the specific demands of clinical practice.

-The DOKOH™ Cap Toe Derby addresses the midsole and insole requirements directly.
+The DOKOH™ founding edition addresses the midsole and insole requirements directly.
 The AdaptForm™ removable insole can be replaced with a prescription orthotic for doctors who have been advised custom support.
-The composite rubber-EVA outsole provides grip appropriate for institutional floors.
+The engineered outsole provides grip appropriate for institutional floors.

 "A doctor who is wincing through their last two hours of rounds is not delivering the same quality of attention as a doctor whose feet are not fighting them.
 This is not vanity.
 It is clinical performance."